-The intermediate phase space data of all particles and some interesting parameters, including RMS envelop size, RMS emittance, external field, time, energy, length of path, number of bunches and tracking step, are stored in the H5hut file-format [17] and can be analyzed using H5root [18].
-The frequency of the data output can be set using the PSDUMPFREQ option of OPTION statement see Option Statement.
-The file is named < input\file\name > .h5.
+The intermediate phase space data of all particles and some interesting parameters, including RMS envelop size, RMS emittance, external field, time, energy, length of path, number of bunches and tracking step, are stored in the H5hut file-format [19] and can be analyzed using H5root [20], [21].
+The frequency of the data output can be set using the PSDUMPFREQ option of OPTION statement.
+The file is named <input\file\name >.h5.
 This output can be switched on or off with the option ENABLEHDF5.

 The intermediate phase space data of central particle (with ID of 0) and an off-centering particle (with ID of 1) are stored in an ASCII file.
 The file is named <input\file\name >-trackOrbit.dat.
-The frequency of the data output can be set using the SPTDUMPFREQ option of OPTION statement see Option Statement.
+The frequency of the data output can be set using the SPTDUMPFREQ option of OPTION statement.